 Hot or Cold?
-Taking the Temperature of Your Mentorship Program
+How to Evaluate Your Mentorship Program for Best ResultsPerformance Measurement

-Regardless of when evaluations are conducted, it’s important that both mentors and mentees maintain an open mind.
+Both mentors and mentees must maintain an open mind whenever they undergo any evaluation.
 The process will be successful only if both parties are willing to accept and learn from the feedback they receive.

 Creating a planned evaluation program is simple.
 The essential elements are to create an intention and determine how you will measure success.
 Here are a few tips to help you in your planning: